Advertisement

 1 / 10

-If you’re like most people, chances are you’re not getting enough exercise.
-Adults should get at least 150 minutes of moderate-intensity physical activity each week, or at least 75 minutes of vigorous-intensity activity, according to government experts.
+If you’re like many people, chances are you’re not getting enough physical activity.
+Adults should get at least 150 minutes of moderate-intensity activity each week, or at least 75 minutes of vigorous activity, according to government experts.
 These same guidelines also call for muscle-strengthening activities at least twice per week.
 Keep in mind, if you can come closer to 300 minutes per week of moderate exercise or 150 minutes of more strenuous activity, it’s even better.
 In fact, the more exercise you get, the greater the health benefits.

-Unfortunately, only 28.3 percent of men and 20.4 percent of women are meeting these new fitness standards, the National Center for Health Statistics reports.
+But only about one in four adults in the United States meet these standards, the Center for Disease Control and Prevention (CDC) reports.
 Adults who are inactive put themselves at higher risk for various chronic health issues, including diabetes, heart disease, cancer, dementia, and depression.

-If these recommendations seem like unattainable goals, it’s important to remember that any amount of physical activity is better than none.
+If these recommendations seem challenging, remember that any amount of physical activity is better than none.
 Just try to move more and sit less, experts advise.
 Exercise also doesn’t have to involve a gym or heavy equipment, such as a treadmill.
 Shoveling, gardening, taking your dog for a walk, and other low-impact activities are all considered exercise.
 Even just a two-minute stroll offers health benefits and will count toward your weekly fitness goals.

 2 / 10